html validation report html standards

 Many pages don't even have a Document Type Declaration ( DTD ) in the first line of their html code.
 It's likely your page is one of them.
 In MSIE drop down menu > View > Source.
 You should see in the first line of html something like:

-<!doctype HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">html validation report on-line
+<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">html validation report on-line

 http://www.w3.org/ headed by Tim Berners-Lee, who in 1989 invented the World Wide Web have a free online html validation service but you need to have a DTD in your page for their html validation report to work.
 You can either get us to conduct and send the html Validation Report to you for secure US$40 payment after you complete our html validation report request form or you can get it free from http://validator.w3.org/